jing-library/r-text-mining/episodes/02-clean-data.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Introduction - Text Mining and R
+## About Text Mining and Text Analysis

 Depending on how it is organized, data can be grouped into two categories:
 **structured data** and **unstructured data**. **Structured data** is data that has